ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s not so bad a
-day, after all.
 Everlasting.
 Fence Posts.?A cor?
 respondent of the Western Rural says:
 I discovered many years ago that wood